 Since July 1, 1971, every county in Colorado has been required to appoint a PC.
-The Custer County PC is authorized by C.R.S. § 30-28-103, and is declared to be in accordance with all provisions of these Statutes.
+The Custer County PC is authorized by C.R.S. § 30-28-103 and is declared to be in accordance with all provisions of these Statutes.

-- A. Purpose of the PC - 1.
-The PC shall be the advisory land use planning group for the County; - 2.
+A. Purpose of the PC

+- 1. The PC shall be the advisory land use planning group for the County; - 2.
 The PC shall serve as an investigative and advisory group to the BOCC in the administration of zoning regulations; - 3.
 The PC shall make and adopt a Master Plan for Custer County; - 4.
 "The county planning commission of any county may, and upon order by the board of county commissioners in any county having a county planning commission shall, make a zoning plan for zoning all or any part of the unincorporated territory within such county, including both the full text of the zoning resolution and the maps, and representing the recommendations of the commission for the regulation by zoning districts or zones of the location, height, bulk, and size of buildings and other structures, percentage of lot which may be occupied, the size of lots, courts, and other open spaces, the density and distribution of population, the location and use of buildings and structures for trade, industry, residence, recreation, public activities, or other purposes, access to sunlight for solar energy devices, and the uses of land for trade, industry, recreation, or other purposes.
 To the end that adequate safety may be secured, the county planning commission may include in said zoning plan provisions establishing, regulating, and limiting such uses on or along any storm or floodwater runoff channel or basin as such storm or floodwater runoff channel or basin has been designated and approved by the Colorado water conservation board in order to lessen or avoid the hazards to persons and damage to property resulting from the accumulation of storm or floodwaters."
-(C.R.S. § 30-28-111(1)); - 5.
-The PC shall hear and recommend action by the BOCC regarding all land use applications, including but not limited to this Zoning Resolution, the Master Plan, the Subdivision Regulations, and/or changes (rezoning) to the Custer County Official Zoning Map; - 6.
-The PC shall prescribe uniform rules of procedure pertaining to applications, public hearings and issuance of permits; - 7.
-The PC shall periodically review the effectiveness of this Zoning Resolution and initiate amendments or make recommendations for amendments to the BOCC. - 6.
+(C.R.S. § 30-28-111(1));

+- 5. The PC shall hear and recommend action by the BOCC regarding all land use applications, including but not limited to this Zoning Resolution, the Master Plan, the Subdivision Regulations, and/or changes (rezoning) to the Custer County Official Zoning Map; - 6.
 The PC shall periodically review the effectiveness of this Zoning Resolution and initiate amendments or make recommendations for amendments to the BOCC.